flenniken/collections/docs/how-to.md

 changed files to S3 and invalidates them in the cloudfront cache.

 The CloudFront cache control setting determine how long the file is pulled from the cloudfront cache.
-The default is 24 hours.
+The default is 24 hours but it has been changed to one month.
 Once the time has expired, cloudfront looks in S3 for new content.

 You can issue CloudFront invalidation requests every time your site is updated so the new files are removed from the cache.
 The deploy script does this.

 You run the deploy script from the collections folder.
 It shows the files it copies.
+If nothing is shown, nothing was copied.

 ~~~
 # from docker container